University of Northern Colorado: Mascots

 The bear became UNCO's mascot in 1923.
 Before the school adopted the bear, athletes used the nickname "the Teachers."
 The bear was said to be inspired by a bear on top of an Alaskan totem pole donated by an 1897 alumnus in 1914.
 The totem pole was kept in the University Center, but under the federal Native American Graves Protection and Repatriation Act of 1990, the pole was reclaimed by the Tlingit in 2003.

-Klawz is the newest addition to the long line of Bears mascots.